AlexanderFurman/Cognitive-Robotics-Project/README.md

   <img src="https://github.com/AlexanderFurman/Cognitive-Robotics-Project/blob/main/Graphics/PRM_Animation.gif" alt="animated" />
 </p>

 The yellow points represent nodes which have been connected to their neighbors, and the black lines between the yellow points represent the appropriate edges.
 The start and goal nodes are highlighted once they are connected to the roadmpa.
-Once the edge production process is completed, we are left with a graph that should, in most cases (this is a probabilistic process after all), connect the start node to all of the goal nodes and most of the goal nodes to each other, and thus we obtain our Probabilistic Roadmap (PRM).
+Once the edge production process is completed, we are left with a graph that should, in most cases (this is a probabilistic process after all), connect the start node to all of the goal nodes and most of the goal nodes to each other, and thus we obtain our Probabilistic Roadmap (PRM) $^{[7]}$.

 ### Dijkstra's Algorithm
 Once we have our PRM, we would like to find the shortest paths connecting each goal node to the start node, as well as those connecting the goal nodes to each other (when possible).
-Our PRM is a weighted undirected graph, where the weights are determined by the Euclidean distance between each pair of nodes (i.e. the length of the edge connecting them), and so we can implement Dijkstra's shortest path algorithm to get these shortest paths.
+Our PRM is a weighted undirected graph, where the weights are determined by the Euclidean distance between each pair of nodes (i.e. the length of the edge connecting them), and so we can implement Dijkstra's shortest path algorithm $^{[6]}$ to get these shortest paths.
 The following animation shows the paths obtained by Dijkstra's algorithm, highlighted in yellow:
 <p align="center">
   <img src="https://github.com/AlexanderFurman/Cognitive-Robotics-Project/blob/main/Graphics/Dijkstra_Animation.gif" alt="animated" />
 </p>